Miroslav Ivanov (musician): Biography

 In March 2013 Miroslav released his debut instrumental album Directions.
 The album was recorded under the independent label Music Clinic Records and features most of the best musicians in Bulgaria – Dimitar Semov, Milen Kukosharov, Radoslav Slavchev, Rossen Vatev, Dimitar Karamfilov, Stoyan Yankoulov, Mihail Yossifov.
 The album promotion was followed by a club tour by Miroslav Ivanov Quartet in the biggest Bulgarian cities with line-up: Miroslav Ivanov (guitar, vocals), Milen Kukosharov (piano), Dimitar Semov (drums), Radoslav Slavchev (bass)/Dimitar Karamfilov (double bass).

-From 1997 onwards Miroslav Ivanov proved to be one of the most respected and sought after guitarists with his live and studio collaborations with some of the greatest names on the Bulgarian pop and jazz scene such as Arabel Karayan, Lili Ivanova, Vasil Naydenov, Kamelia Todorova, Vassil Petrov, Dynamite Brass Band, Elitza Todorova & Stoyan Yankoulov, Beloslava, Todor Kolev, Stefan Valdobrev.
+From 1997 onwards, Miroslav Ivanov proved to be a sought after guitarist.
+His live and studio collaborations with musicians on the Bulgarian pop and jazz scene included Arabel Karayan, Lili Ivanova, Vasil Naydenov, Kamelia Todorova, Vassil Petrov, Dynamite Brass Band, Elitza Todorova & Stoyan Yankoulov, Beloslava, Todor Kolev, and Stefan Valdobrev.

 Miroslav Ivanov has also performed with German jazz band De-Phazz at their concert in Bulgaria in 2009 with Big Band Brass Association under the direction of maestro Angel Zaberski.

 Recently the musician took part in the tribute project ABBA R’n’B Acoustic Tribute, once again in collaboration with leading Bulgarian musicians – Radoslav Slavchev (bass), Rossen Vatev (percussion), Rossen Kukosharov (vocals).

 He recorded guitars for various Bulgarian film projects – the soundtrack of the movie Pansion za Kucheta (Dog Boarding School) (2000), and the TV series Hotel Bulgaria (2004) and Nedadenite (The Ungiven) (2013).

 In the end of 2013 Miroslav Ivanov released his first independent single “Tsuk” – an experimental blend of pop and avant-garde music.
 The entire production of the song is his work – he wrote the music, lyrics and arrangement and recorded his vocals on it.

 From the beginning of 2014 Miroslav Ivanov is actively playing gigs with his quartet, with funk band Southwick and cross-over string formation Hypnotic.
 He is as well realizing studio recordings with alternative power-rock trio Saint Electrics.